vladcc/aadt/README.md

 1. Counting sort
 2. Radix sort

-The testing module acceps as an argument from the command line a singed int number > 0, then generates an array of that many numbers in descending order, then runs every sorting algorithm mentioned above along with qsort() from the stdlib, times them, and displays the results.
+The testing module accepts as an argument from the command line a singed int number > 0, then generates an array of that many numbers in descending order, then runs every sorting algorithm mentioned above along with qsort() from the stdlib, times them, and displays the results.
 For values above 20 000 bubble sort and insertion sort are not evoked, as they begin to take too long.